AKASH2907/AVR_codes_tutorials/README.md

 Pin Layout Diagram of **ATmega16** is as follows:
 ![introduction-to-atmega16-5-1](https://user-images.githubusercontent.com/22872200/52076803-7c865f00-25b5-11e9-88e8-8cb1a8cc4fe9.png)

+# Codes

    The codes were written in ATmel studio and for the designing of circuits [Proteus](https://proteus.soft112.com/) software is used.
 You can find the design files(.dsn) inside each folder of the code.
 Proteus software is very easy to use and it contains all the types of microcontrollers alongwith various objects required such as LED, LCD, Motor modules, Seven-segment display, etc.

+   I have used Port A for most of my work.
+Don't ask why.
+(My name starts with A :bowtie: ).
+Pretty much folder titles displays what is happening in the code, but still I'm plotting out any extra details required.

 The details of the codes are as follows: